emerald/old-emerald/.gitc/README.md

-# gitc - Git Containers - v0.1
+# gitc - Git Containers - v0.2

-Git Containers intend to help you journal the process by which you generate a change in your Git repository, supplementing your line-by-line diffs with concise, reproducible edit commands.
+Git Containers intends to help you journal the process by which you generate a change in your Git repository, supplementing your line-by-line diffs with concise, reproducible edit commands.

 To achieve this, gitc will require you to commit the binaries used to generate the changes, and help you log the arguments you passed to those binaries to generate the changes.

+"But wait, committing binaries to Git is a cardinal sin?" - No, it is not; it merely renders the built-in diff command against those files useless.
+However, in gitc, binaries are never meant to change anyway.

 ## Current Implementation